 Step 6 — Adding Poultry Netting (A.K.A.
 Chicken Fences or Chicken Wire)

 We stretched the chicken fence or chicken wire out on top of the 2 x 4s making up the bottom of the chicken coop frame.
 Thankfully the chicken wire was already 3 ft. wide so we didn’t have to cut two of the four sides on the floor of the coop.
 We cut the chicken wire to length using the wire cutter we have.

 We stapled the wire in place, stapling every 2-3 in., using the 3/8 in. long staples.
 Additionally, we cut and stapled the chicken wire to the tops of the bottom frames for the nesting boxes.

-The following photo outlines the boards & chicken wire stapling listed in steps 5 and 6.
+The following photo outlines the boards and chicken wire stapling listed in steps 5 and 6.